palakdesai4501/optiPrice/README.md

 - **Backend**: Python, Flask
 - **Database**: MongoDB
 - **Machine Learning**: Python (Scikit-Learn, NLP Libraries)
+- **Additional Tools**: SQL for database management

+## Skills Demonstrated in This Project

+- **Linear Regression and Ridge Regression Models**:
+  - Developed and optimized a linear regression model using Python and SQL to analyze 2.1 million Amazon product records and predict optimal prices.

+- **Real-time Data Visualization**:
+  - Connected back-end databases to a dynamic Angular front-end interface, enabling real-time data visualization similar to connecting data lakes to Tableau.

+- **Data Analytics and Feature Extraction**:
+  - Applied advanced data analytics techniques to extract meaningful patterns from large datasets, allowing vendors to make data-driven decisions and optimize pricing strategies.

 ## Future Enhancements

-- Incorporate additional data sources such as social media sentiment analysis and competitor pricing.
+- Integrate data sources like social media sentiment analysis and competitor pricing.
 - Explore advanced machine learning techniques such as Random Forest and Gradient Boosting Machines.
-- Implement real-time data processing to allow vendors to adjust pricing strategies dynamically.
+- Implement real-time data processing for dynamic pricing strategy adjustments.
-- Enhance scalability and performance optimization for handling larger datasets and more users.
+- Enhance scalability and performance optimization for larger datasets and more users.
-- Integrate user feedback mechanisms to refine the model and improve user experience.
+- Incorporate user feedback mechanisms to improve the model and user experience.